Zuyev Republic: Establishment

-Shortly after the beginning of Operation Barbarossa, while Red Army troops were retreating from the Byelorussian Soviet Socialist Republic, Mikhail Yevseyevich Zuyev, the starosta of the Old Believer village of Zaskari, declared an autonomous republic under Nazi Germany after consulting with his villagers.
+Shortly after the beginning of Operation Barbarossa, while Red Army troops were retreating from the Byelorussian Soviet Socialist Republic, Mikhail Yevseyevich Zuyev, the starosta of the Old Believer village of Zaskarki, declared an autonomous republic under Nazi Germany after consulting with his villagers.
 The self-declared "republic" was headquartered in Zaskarki, and initially limited to the borders of that village.
 A self-defence militia was organised, which 300 people (including women) joined.
 Approximately 100 people were permanent soldiers.
 Under the republic, private property was restored and Old Believer churches were reopened.

 Conflict with partisans

 Before long, the villages came into conflict with the Belarusian partisans.
 Seven partisans came to the village asking for food, as well as assistance in setting up a local base for the partisan forces.
 In response, Zuyev had them killed, and the militia acquired their weapons.
 Before long, another group of partisans came and requested food.
 The village militia, now armed, demanded to be left alone.
 This began the conflict between the Zuyev Republic and the Soviet partisans.
 Around the same time, two other nearby villages, also in conflict with partisans, joined the republic.
 By 20 December 1941, the republic's militia was running out of ammunition.
 Zuyev ventured to Polotsk, where he requested weapons and ammunition from the local German garrison.
-50 rifles and several boxes of ammunition were handed over, in turn for guarantees to uphold logistics and ensure the absence of partisans in the area of the republic.
+They gave him 50 rifles and several boxes of ammunition, in turn for guarantees to uphold logistics and ensure the absence of partisans in the area of the republic.